 When processing with a third-party payment processor, however, this security isn’t available.
-Transactions could be held any time the processor believes that the payments might be fraudulent, which in turn, decreases your cash flow.
+Transactions can be held any time the processor believes that the payments might be fraudulent.
+That, in turn, decreases your cash flow.

-Other disadvantages of third-party payment processors is that transaction fees are high, sometimes as much as 3 percent, a lack of customer service, and they may make your business appear less professional.
+Other disadvantages of third-party payment processors is that transaction fees are high, sometimes as much as 3 percent.
+At times there can be a lack of customer service, and they may make your business appear less professional.

 Third Party Risks